AviSharma5016-1/Operations-using-Pointers/README.md

 - Enable reverse traversal of arrays smoothly.
 - Facilitate easy string handling and reversal by pointer manipulation.

 Mastering pointer arithmetic is essential in C++ to efficiently handle arrays, strings, and dynamic memory.
-Understanding memory addresses and pointer behavior enables deeper programming skills in system-level and performance-critical applications.
+Understanding memory addresses and pointer behaviour enables deeper programming skills in system-level and performance-critical applications.

 ***